gsoules/MkDocs/digital-archive/docs/archivist/creating-pdfs.md

 The exception to the TIFF rule is when the materials you are scanning do not need to be preserved with the highest quality possible.
 Examples are type-written or typeset text where the words, not an image of the words, is what's most important.
-For letters, books, and other textual material, you can scan the pages directly to a single PDF which is a much faster than scanning to individual TIFF files and then combining them into a PDF.
+For letters, books, and other textual material, you can scan the pages directly to a single PDF which is much faster than scanning to individual TIFF files and then combining them into a PDF.
 Furthermore, you can scan at 300 PPI, possibly using grayscale instead of color, to produce smaller files.

 #### Rule: Optimize the PDF file created from the TIFF files
 You optimize a PDF to create a smaller *copy* while keeping the original PDF file which can be tens or hundreds of megabytes in size.
-Using the winter jacket analogy, this would be like having two identical winter jackets and removing down from one to take on your trip, but still having the other to keep you warm on the coldest days.
+Using the winter jacket analogy, this would be like having two identical winter jackets and removing goose down from one to take on your trip, but still having the other to keep you warm on the coldest days.

 You can skip the PDF optimization step if the original PDF is of an [acceptable size for uploading to the Digital Archive](/archivist/best-practices/#uploading-files).
 This may be the case when there are not a lot of pages and the scans were done using a PPI of 400 or less.